Tim Donnelly (baseball)

-Tim Donnelly is an American baseball coach who is the associate head baseball coach at Marshall.
+Tim Donnelly (born September 8, 1980) is an American baseball coach who is the associate head baseball coach at Marshall.
 He previously served interim head baseball coach of the Akron Zips during the 2023 season.
 He played college baseball at Northeast Texas Community College before transferring to Hardin–Simmons.

 Coaching career

 On January 4, 2023, Donnelly was promoted from assistant coach to the interim head coach of the Akron Zips.
 After the season, Donnelly was hired as the associate head coach under Greg Beals at Marshall.